Chrome 141 Update — Rollout Plan and FAQ

 Key changes

-- Organization administrators can also switch the default “Latest Chrome Version” in organization settings (114 or 141).
+- Organization administrators can switch the default “Latest Chrome Version” between Chrome 114 and Chrome 141 in the organization settings.

 Firefox isn’t affected yet and is planned to follow about a week later.